mdbct/photocrypt/README.md

     photocrypt

-Or if you are a terminal-lover like me, here's how you can hide a text file `secret.txt` in an image `image.jpg`:
+But if you're a terminal-person like me, you can use the CLI front-ends (`steg` and `unsteg`) which are equally (probably more?) powerful.
+For example, to hide the contents of `text.txt` in `image.jpg`:

-    steg image.jpg secret.txt
+    steg image.jpg -f text.txt

-Similarly, to view the text hidden in a stego-image `stego.png` (You can then redirect the output to file yourself):
+Similarly, to decrypt the text hidden in `stego.png`:

     unsteg stego.png

+For more info, see `steg -h` and `unsteg -h`.

 [wiki-steganography]: http://en.wikipedia.org/wiki/Steganography